-If an adult member who was formerly a member of the household is reported permanently absent by the family, SDHC will accept a self-certification from the head of household.
+If an adult member of the household is reported permanently absent by the family, SDHC will accept a self-certification from the head of household.
 If the head is the absent member, the spouse, co-head, or other adult member can report the change in household composition.